Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `quickfix.replace.withIsNotEmpty` - Replace with 'isNotEmpty'
 - `quickfix.replace.withIsNotEmpty.multi` - Replace with 'isNotEmpty' everywhere in file
 - `quickfix.replace.withNotNullAware` - Replace with '...'
+- `quickfix.replace.withNullAware` - Replace the '.' with a
 - `quickfix.replace.withVar` - Replace type annotation with 'var'
 - `quickfix.replace.withVar.multi` - Replace type annotations with 'var' in file
 - `quickfix.sort.childPropertyLast` - Move child property to end of arguments
 - `quickfix.sort.childPropertyLast.multi` - Move child properties to ends of arguments everywhere in file
+- `quickfix.sort.sortConstructorFirst` - Move before other members
+- `quickfix.sort.sortConstructorFirst.multi` - Move all constructors before other members
+- `quickfix.sort.sortUnnamedConstructorFirst` - Move before named constructors
+- `quickfix.sort.sortUnnamedConstructorFirst.multi` - Move all unnamed constructors before named constructors
 - `quickfix.updateSdkConstraints` - Update the SDK constraints
 - `quickfix.use.const` - Change to constant
+- `quickfix.use.isNotEmpty` - Use x.isNotEmpty instead of
+- `quickfix.use.isNotEmpty.multi` - Use x.isNotEmpty instead of
 - `quickfix.use.rethrow` - Replace throw with rethrow
 - `quickfix.use.rethrow.multi` - Replace throw with rethrow where possible in file
 - `quickfix.wrap.future` - Wrap in 'Future.value'